Karl Felsko: Project portfolio

 It was during the 1880s that an astonishingly productive phase began in the life of this architect.
 He was a true master of the Eclecticism style.
 The artistic methods of Eclecticism were a part of him, his body and soul.
-In this style he reached the level of real professional virtuosity.
+In this style, he reached the level of real professional virtuosity.
 His buildings can be found on virtually every corner of Riga.

 It is difficult to find a place in the center of the city from which one cannot see a building that is the work of Karl Felsko.
-Many of them are located in the ensemble of boulevards — for example, on 3, 4, 6 and 9, J. Alunāna Street (1897, 1897, 1879 and 1885), 4 and 12, Elizabetes Street (1883 and 1897), 10, O. Kalpaka Boulevard (1884), and other locations.
-In Old Riga his buildings are: 7 and 12, Smilšu Street (1890 and 1897), 28, Grēcinieku Street (1896), 7 and 21, Vaļņu Street (1894 and 1893) and 13, Šķūņu Street (1894).
-The latter; like many others in Old Riga, were created by reconstruction of an old building.
-The building at 18, Kaļķu Street (1884), for example, gained two upper floors, while preserving the invaluable Baroque elements and details on the lower part of the building.
+Many of them are located in the ensemble of boulevards – for example, on 3, 4, 6 and 9 J. Alunāna Street (1897, 1897, 1879 and 1885), 4 and 12, Elizabetes Street (1883 and 1897), 10 O. Kalpaka Boulevard (1884), and other locations.
+In Old Riga his buildings are: 7 and 12, Smilšu Street (1890 and 1897), 28 Grēcinieku Street (1896), 7 and 21 Vaļņu Street (1894 and 1893) and 13 Šķūņu Street (1894).
+Like many others in Old Riga, the latter were created by the reconstruction of an old building.
+The building at 18 Kaļķu Street (1884), for example, gained two upper floors, while preserving the invaluable Baroque elements and details on the lower part of the building.

 From 1889 to 1891 a simple two-storey building next to the famous House of the Blackheads, which belonged to tradesman E. Schmidt, was reconstructed by Felsko.
 He created a high and very ornate pediment, rich in plasticity, directly facing the Riga City Hall.
 Its silhouette was similar to that of the Blackheads' House, but with a distinctly different architectural finish.
-This building was rented out by Schmidt to the Schwabe Co., and thus became the Schwabe House to the people.
+Schmidt rented this building out to the Schwabe Co., and thus it became the Schwabe House to the people.
 This building was a most characteristic example of Eclecticism, displaying rhythmically intertwined stylised motives from Antique and Renaissance architecture and accented horizontal cornices, which were in a distinct contrast to the vertical arrangements of the Gothic niches of the Blackheads' House.